Khodaidad: Career

-As Afghanistan drifted to civil war, Khodaidad used his non alignment by cooperating and supporting the United Nations peace process in achieving national unity and stability in Afghanistan.
+As Afghanistan drifted to civil war, Khodaidad used his nonalignment by cooperating and supporting the United Nations peace process in achieving national unity and stability in Afghanistan.
 Khodaidad continued to keep his non-alliance remaining neutral and did not support any particular factions, groups or individuals.
 His main goal was to bring peace and security for Afghanistan.
 He tried to keep his good relationship with the people of Afghanistan both living in Afghanistan and outside.
 However, after the Taliban takeover of Afghanistan, he sought refuge in London until the fall of the Taliban regime.
 In 2001, after the U.S.-led invasion at the start of the War in Afghanistan, he was invited to his homeland by the international community to support the Afghan people to bring peace, security and national unity to the country.
 He became a member of the Emergency Loya Jirga of Afghanistan after the collapse of the Taliban regime.

 In 2004, Khodaidad was appointed by Hamid Karzai as Deputy Minister of Counter Narcotics and Member of National Security Council of Afghanistan and shortly after receiving parliamentary approval in 2007, he became the Minister of Counter Narcotics until March 2010.

-In 2006 he attended the Top Leadership Programme (TLP1) in Berin Germany organised by the commission for reform of public affairs and UNDP to strengthen good governance and leadership in Afghanistan.
+In 2006 he attended the Top Leadership Programme (TLP1) in Berlin, Germany organised by the commission for reform of public affairs and UNDP to strengthen good governance and leadership in Afghanistan.

 As minister, known to his colleagues, Khodaidad showed commitment and dedication to his job.
 During his term, twenty, out of thirty-four, provinces of Afghanistan were announced as poppy-free by the U.N.
 Of the 203,000 hectares used for poppy cultivation, Khodaidad managed to reduce this to 123,000 hectares.
 As a part of his campaign to rid Afghanistan of drugs, Khodaidad travelled to all thirty-four Afghan provinces with his United Kingdom, United States and other international partners to volatile and dangerous provinces.